Focus on Physicians:

 Despite your many years of school, training, and continuing education, you were probably never taught time management.
 Somehow it was just expected of you.
 Yet as the demands of medical practice have continued to rise, administrative burdens have increased and managing time is now critical to simply getting through the day.

-Time is a precious commodity, but there’s only so much of it to go around.
+Time is a precious commodity, and just like gold, there’s only so much of it to go around.
 Your patients, your administrators, your family, your community—everyone wants some of it.
-With just 24 hours in a day, it may seem that there simply isn’t time to give everyone what they need, let alone take care of your own needs.
+With only 24 hours in a day, it may seem that there simply isn’t time to give everyone what they need, let alone take care of your own needs.

+In many cases, that’s true.
 The reality is that, especially if you work in primary care, you might actually need 27 full working hours each day to get everything done that’s expected of you.
-And that’s before taking care of yourself, your personal relationships, and those who depend on you.
+And that’s before factoring in the time to take care of yourself, your personal relationships, and those who depend on you.

-Unfortunately, there is no way to magically manifest more time.
-You might be tempted, or even encouraged, to multitask.
-But it’s important to realize that you can truly only do one thing well at a time.
-In fact, an Australian study found a nearly two-fold risk of errors with multi-tasking.
+There is no way to magically manifest more time.
+Although multitasking used to be encouraged, it’s now clear that you can truly only do one thing well at a time.
+In fact, an Australian study of Emergency Department physicians found a nearly two-fold risk of errors with multi-tasking.
+So what is the answer?

+Don’t let the idea of change hold you back.
 Time management doesn’t have to be complicated or convoluted.
-Simply starting small can lead to big improvements.
+Small, deliberate steps can lead to lasting improvement.

 In this article, I’ll tell you about five simple ways to reclaim wasted time.
-These are battle-tested strategies that served me well over many years as a busy cardiologist, and have helped many of my clients as well.
+These are battle-tested methods that I refined during my years in cardiology and continue to use successfully with my physician clients today.

-Make it easy to find all the tools you need for your daily routine.
-Don’t forget to put them back in place at the end of the day to avoid having to hunt for what you need the next morning.
+Make it easy to find all the tools you need to get your work done.
+Don’t forget to put them back in place at the end of the day so you’re not hunting for what you need the next morning.
 As simple as it sounds, an organized workspace helps to set the stage for a well-ordered day.

 Keep your computer files tidy as well, and organize your “smart phrases” in your EHR.
-Take advantage of any available technical support at work to make things run more efficiently.
-Developing a system that makes sense to you means less friction in your daily routine.
+These simple steps can save crucial minutes and free up brain space.
+Over the course of a day, that can really add up.
+Take advantage of any available technical support to make things run more efficiently.
+Developing a system that makes sense to you means less friction at work and at home.

-2. Commit to only touching each piece of paper or emailonce.
+⌛Commit to only touching each piece of paper or email once

 When you do your charts as you go, you’ll remember the details that you need to make the note accurate, and you’ll be less likely to forget to include things like orders, refills, and instructions.
 Patients will appreciate it, and you may have fewer requests for clarification after the appointment.
 I learned this early on, and it made all the difference.

-Consider using AI to help with your notes if a good system is available.
+Consider using AI to help with your notes if a good system is available for your EHR.
 A scribe (or virtual scribe) can also be a valuable asset.
-It can be a little tricky to get up to speed with your charting, but I promise it will save you time and aggravation if you can manage to do it efficiently.
+It can be a little tricky and time-consuming to get up to speed with your charting at first, especially if you’ve fallen behind, but I promise it will save you time and aggravation in the long run if you can manage to do it efficiently.
 The next tip will help with this.

-4. Automate and delegate your common phrases and tasks.
+⌛Automate and delegate your common phrases and tasks

-Efficient communication with nurses, assistants, and other team members can significantly reduce time spent on back-and-forth clarifications and miscommunications.
-Establish clear, direct, and respectful communication.
-Take the time to create protocols to handle common situations that don’t need your direct input.
-This proactive approach can foster teamwork, reduce errors, and keep your patients happy.
+Clear, respectful communication with nurses, assistants, and other staff can dramatically cut down on back-and-forth clarifications and misunderstandings.
+Establish straightforward channels for information flow and take time to develop protocols for common situations that don’t require your direct involvement.
+This proactive approach strengthens teamwork, reduces errors, and helps ensure a smoother experience for your patients.

 If you’ve enjoyed this article and would like to stay in the loop for more insights on creating a sustainable, fulfilling, and happy life as a physician, sign up for my newsletter or reach out on my website.
 I’d love to hear from you.